Ferguson plc (Company): Director/PDMR Shareholding

 Nature of the transaction

-The grant of conditional shares under the Ferguson Group Long Term Incentive Plan 2019
+The acquisition of shares as a result of dividend equivalents arising from the vesting of conditional shares granted in October 2020 under the Ferguson Group Long Term Incentive Plan 2019

 c)